Saving money can seem overwhelming. But if you’re determined to do it, there are some things you can do to smooth the way.

 To boost your savings even further, switch to a high-yield savings account.
 These accounts have better interest rates — often significantly higher — than other banks.

-5. Save Unexpected or Extra Cash
+5. Save Unexpected Cash

 When you get a cash birthday gift, a raise, a tax refund, or any other windfall that’s outside of your regular paycheck, commit to putting it all into savings.